 In the historic structure of school governance, the principal (headteacher) was held to account by a governing body.
 The accountability lines in academy governance are different.
-Principals are line managed by executive principals and / or executive directors.
-The executive meet 3 times a year to review each academy's performance and a DQI (Dixons Quality Index) is produced.
+Principals are line managed by school and college trust leaders who meet 3 times a year to review each academy's performance and their DQI (Dixons Quality Index).
 The board meetings tie into the cycle reviews and the DQI and other performance indicators are scrutinised by trustees.